The Management of Implant Complications

 DMD, MSD, Dip.
 Perio., ABP., FRCD(C)

-Dr. Kiarash is the Director of the Department of Periodontics, Faculty of Dentistry at McGill University.
+Dr. Kiarash is the President-Elect for the Canadian Academy of Periodontology.
+He is also the former director of the department of periodontics, Faculty of Dentistry at McGill University.
+Dr. Kiarash has received the prestigious American Academy of Periodontology Award for Excellence in Teaching.
 He is also the founder of the "Centre des Spécialistes Dentaires Zeeba" located on the south shore of Montreal in Saint-Lambert, Quebec, where he maintains his private practice.

 Dr. Kiarash is a board certified specialist.
 He received his Postgraduate specialty training in Periodontics, as well as his masters in Periodontics and Dental Implantology at Case Western Reserve University, in Cleveland, Ohio.
 Dr. Kiarash has had extensive training in full mouth rehabilitation utilizing the most advanced surgical techniques in bone grafting and dental implantology under intravenous sedation.

 Dr. Kiarash is a Fellow of the Royal College of Dentists of Canada and a Diplomate of the American Board of Periodontology.
 He is the Chairman for the Predoctoral Directors Organization of the American Academy of Periodontology.
-He is the President-Elect for the Canadian Academy of Periodontology.
 Dr. Kiarash is the Study Club Director for the “Montreal Rive-Sud” ITI Study Club.

 Dr. Sara Behmanesh